-Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they may not cover the complete living expenses for the complete study period in Germany!
+Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they may not cover the complete living expenses for the whole study period in Germany!

-They are awarded on the basis of the applicant's previous academic performance and other criteria, e. g. social commitment, letters of recommendation from professors of the home university.
+They are awarded on the basis of the applicant's previous academic performance and other criteria, e.g. social commitment or letters of recommendation from professors of the home university.
 Some scholarship foundations may also require proof of German language proficiency.

 Scholarship opportunities - information by Ulm University

 - scholarships for voluntarily committed students and doctoral and PhD canditates

 - graduation scholarships for doctoral and PhD canditates

 Funding opportunities for foreign students - scholarship guide booklets for download (only in German!)